neonevm/neon-evm.docs/docs/token_transferring/neonpass_usage.md

 </div>

 :::tip
-Alternatively, use Blockscout's dedicated explorer [Neon.blockscout.com](https://neon.blockscout.com) to search by transaction hash.
+Alternatively, use Blockscout's dedicated explorer [neon.blockscout.com](https://neon.blockscout.com) to search by transaction hash.
 :::

-## Tutorial: Moving Tokens From Solana to Neon EVM
+## Tutorial: Transfer tokens from Solana to Neon EVM with NeonPass

 The following is an example of transferring NEON SPL tokens from Solana to Neon EVM on Devnet.
 Please make sure to check the arrow for the forwarding direction of the transaction from `Solana` to `Neon`.